Pest Control contractors in

 Insurance Minimums

-General liability minimum $300,000 recommended.
-Environmental liability coverage required for most commercial accounts.
-Workers compensation mandatory if employees.
+General liability minimum $300,000 per occurrence, $600,000 aggregate.
+Professional liability coverage recommended.
+Vehicle insurance for commercial use.
+Workers compensation required if employees present.

 How to Get Licensed